Hyun-Gi-Kim/Fintekera-WebScraping-Project-Note/README.md

 # Fintekera Scraping Project

 ## Overview
-All of the contents are in the private repository.
+All of the contents are in the private repository due to confidentiality.
+I can only share the output samples and our plan.
-I can show a few contents for a while if a hiring manager asks me to look around it.
+I would show a few contents for a short time if someone asks me to look around it.

 This is a public repository for the Fintekera project.
 It contains code and resources developed exclusively for Fintekera and is subject to a Non-Disclosure Agreement (NDA).
 Only authorized team members and individuals under the NDA should access and use the contents of this repository.